pbassham/lava-runner/README.md

-# Lava-Runner README

-This

-- [ ] TODO: Add a link to the LAVA documentation
-- [ ] TODO: Make it throw lava errors based on the schema

-## Features

 # Lava Runner for VSCode

 Welcome to **Lava Runner** for VSCode, an extension designed specifically for developers working with Lava code in the context of the RockRMS church management system.
 This powerful extension enables you to run Lava code remotely on a RockRMS server, directly from your local development environment.
 With Lava Runner, you can effortlessly execute your code and view the results through a convenient preview window, all without leaving the comfort of VSCode.